 We are all becoming increasingly concerned about the environmental, social and governance (ESG) standards of the companies we invest in.
 Whether it is an Everyday Savings Account or ISA, you will find fund managers out there whose aims are to generate returns and benefit society at the same time.
 You just need to look for and ask for them.

-There are saving options outside of standard banks, so remember to shop around and check if their investment practices are aligned with your personal values.
+There are saving options outside of standard banks, so remember to shop around and check if their investment practices are aligned with your personal values; you might even save a few pounds in the process!
 Nutmeg offers a socially responsible ISA option.
 You can also take a look at Boring Money’s ‘Sustainable Savers’ page to learn more about sustainable ISA’s and making ethical investments!

-We hope these tips will help you get started in exploring and switching to ethical banking.
+We hope these tips will help you get started in exploring and switching to a green bank and eco-friendly financial institutions to support climate goals and reduce fossil fuels.
 One of the biggest ways we can each make a difference is by voting with our wallets.
-So let's put our money where our mouth is and make sure our savings are supporting both people and planet.
+So let's put our money where our mouth is and make sure our savings are supporting both people, planet and our future.

 (Disclaimer: While we are in favour of ethical banking, we are not financial experts!
 Please do your research and speak to a financial advisor before you make any major financial decisions related to your banking, pension or investments.)